-Being Patient spoke with Jim Butler, who was diagnosed with Alzheimer’s four years ago, about his efforts to “disarm” his diagnosis by rewiring his internal dialogue—and aim to reduce stress, depression and anxiety along the way.
+Being Patient spoke with Jim Butler, who was diagnosed with Alzheimer’s four years ago, about his efforts to “disarm” his diagnosis by rewiring his internal dialogue—and aiming to reduce stress, depression and anxiety along the way.
 Butler’s key advice to those newly diagnosed?

 - Be gentle with yourself.
 There are days when Butler is angry, frustrated and heartbroken.
 But he reminds himself of the people that he strives to live up to: loved ones like his wife and friends.